ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

         mc.set_region(notch)

-Attempting to set a Region in Motor-CAD that is not closed, or where the entities are not in anti-clockwise order, will cause issues with the geometry and the FEA calculation will fail.
+Attempting to set a Region in Motor-CAD that is not closed, or where the entities are not in anti-clockwise order, may cause issues with the geometry and the FEA calculation may fail.

 Using the geometry shapes library
 ---------------------------------